leonardom/example-hapi-api/README.md

 # example-hapi-api
-Example of API application developed using NodeJS and framekworks:
+Example of API application developed using NodeJS and frameworks:
-* Hapi,
+* Hapi
 * Knex
 * Bookshelf
 * Joi